souzalii/tkinter-project/README.md

 - **Search by Other Fields**: Implement functionality to search by different fields beyond the project ID.
 - **Improved Layout**: Update the interface layout to make it more intuitive and visually appealing.
+- **Modularization**: Refactor the application to be structured in multiple files for better organization and maintainability.
+This includes separating the GUI, database interactions, and data processing into distinct modules or files.

 ### Dependencies